Orlando

 Complex projects and smart solutions

-The $2.4 billion Fish Passage Program is comprised of hundreds of individual projects, each with its own technical challenges and opportunities.
-Under the GEC contract, HNTB’s “cradle-to-grave” role includes everything from early planning, environmental services and contract administration through final engineering design and barrier replacement construction, said Don Sims, HNTB project director.
+The multibillion-dollar Fish Passage Program is comprised of hundreds of individual projects, each with its own technical challenges and opportunities.
+Under the GEC contract, HNTB’s “cradle-to-grave” role includes everything from early planning and environmental services through procurement support and final engineering design, said Don Sims, HNTB project director.

 “Fish Passage is a non-traditional HNTB project that draws on both environmental expertise and civil engineering to solve the problem,” he said.
-“The work taking place now considers the environmental impacts current infrastructure and is determining how we can change what needs to be corrected.
-During the life cycle of the program, we will build new bridges and replace culverts on roadways — the kinds of work HNTB has a long history of delivering.”
+“The work taking place now considers the impacts of current infrastructure and determines how we can make lasting improvements.
+During the life cycle of the program, HNTB in collaboration with WSDOT will help to build new bridges and replace culverts on roadways — the kind of work HNTB has a long history of delivering.”

 WSDOT prioritizes individual Fish Passage projects that open the most habitat fastest, often partnering with cities and other entities to correct multiple barriers at the same time and bundling correction efforts to minimize traffic impacts.
-Many projects are underway at once.
+Many projects are underway at once and more information can be accessed via the agency’s website.

-• A recent project removed a barrier at Lake Creek along I-90, where the stream came from a steep hillside onto an abruptly flattened slope.
+- Project currently under design that will remove a barrier at Lake Creek along I-90, where the stream came from a steep hillside onto an abruptly flattened slope.
 There, water and sediment spread out and I-90 further impeded fish passage.
-The team will correct these obstacles by building a series of step pools that restore the stream channel.
+The GEC team, as engineering design lead and technical expert, has been working as a blended team with WSDOT staff to develop preliminary designs for this site that provide fish passage and effectively manage sediment loads.
+The GEC team is designing and modeling a series of step pools to restore the stream channel and function at this location.

-• Sites along Friday Creek near I-5 include 10 separate barriers.
+- Sites along Friday Creek near I-5 include 10 separate barriers.
 Each will be fixed in context with the others, so that correcting one doesn’t inadvertently create new problems at the other locations.
+The GEC provided a wide array of support to design and help deliver the project(s) at this location, including preliminary hydraulic design, stream design, hydraulic modelling, sediment transport modelling, environmental coordination and documentation, permitting and procurement development.

-• The Eagle Creek site, where a new culvert will be placed, requires that the team plan for enough space between the top of that structure and the roadway above to avoid creating a pinch point where debris could collect during heavy rains and cause the road to flood.
-Both the stream and the culvert also must allow enough access to permit periodic road and culvert maintenance.
-At that site, the roadway will be raised to achieve those goals.
+- At the Eagle Creek site on SR 20, where a new culvert will be placed, the GEC stream design team and roadway engineers worked collaboratively with WSDOT project engineers to plan for enough space between the top of that structure and the roadway above in order to avoid creating a pinch point where debris could collect during heavy rains and cause the road to flood.
+In addition, the new structure must allow sufficient space for periodic road and culvert maintenance activities.
+At this location, the roadway will be raised to effectively address fish passage goals, safety and site constraints.

 Unique but perfectly aligned